Hyde Park, Chicago: Founding and early years

 In 1853, Paul Cornell, a real estate speculator and cousin of Cornell University founder Ezra Cornell, purchased 300 acre of land between 51st and 55th streets along the shore of Lake Michigan, with the idea of attracting other Chicago businessmen and their families to the area.
+The neighborhood was named after a hamlet on the Hudson River of the same name in New York.
 The land was located seven miles south of Downtown Chicago in a rural area that enjoyed weather tempered by the lake – cooler in the summer and warmer in the winter.
 It was conveniently located near the Illinois Central Railroad, which had been constructed two years earlier.
 Cornell successfully negotiated land in exchange for a railroad station at 53rd Street.
 Hyde Park quickly became a suburban retreat for affluent Chicagoans who wanted to escape the noise and congestion of the rapidly growing city.

 In 1857, the Hyde Park House, an upscale hotel, was built on the shore of Lake Michigan near the 53rd Street railroad station.
 For two decades, the Hyde Park House served as a focal point of Hyde Park social life.
 During this period, it was visited or lived in by many prominent guests, including Mary Todd Lincoln, who lived there with her children for two and a half months in the summer of 1865 (shortly after her husband was assassinated).
 The Hyde Park House burned down in an 1879 fire.
 The Sisson Hotel was built on the site in 1918 and was eventually converted into a condominium building (the Hampton House).

-In 1861, Hyde Park was incorporated as an independent township (called Hyde Park Township).
+In 1861, Hyde Park was incorporated into an independent township (called Hyde Park Township).
 Its boundaries were Pershing Road (39th Street) on the north, 138th Street on the south, State Street on the west, and Lake Michigan and the Indiana state line on the east.
 The territory of the township encompassed most of what is now the South Side of Chicago.
 Hyde Park Township remained independent of Chicago until it was annexed to the city in 1889.
 After annexation, the definition of Hyde Park as a Chicago neighborhood was restricted to the historic core of the former township, centered on Cornell's initial development between 51st and 55th streets near the lakefront.

 The Hyde Park Herald, the neighborhood's community newspaper, was established in 1882 and continues to be published weekly.